abanskota/t81_577_data_science/weekly_materials/week1/docs/an-introduction-to-aws.md

 _Other way of defining cloud models_<br>
 - `Infrasturcture as a cloud service (IaaS)`
 <br> Entire infrastructures in the cloud: e.g., all server and network components <br>
-Users will need to manage infrastructure
+Users manage the infrastructure themselves
 - `Platform as a service (PaaS)`
-<br>Amazon manageg the infrastructure
+<br>Cloud providers manage the infrastructure
 <br> Users only manage the applications deployed on platforms
 - `Software as a service (SaaS)`
 <br> Just use the software developed and managed by others